What Is the Difference Between a Doctoral Study and a Dissertation?

 Doctoral-level degrees fall into two main categories: PhD degree programs and professional doctorate degree programs.
-Both represent the highest level of graduate degrees.
+Both represent the highest level of graduate degree.
 They share many similarities, including the encouragement of critical and creative thinking and an intensive, independent research component.

 PhD candidates present their research findings in the format of a dissertation, while professional doctorate candidates present their findings in the format of a doctoral study.
 Both types of degrees are recognized equally by the U.S. Department of Education.